This article has links to products and services we love, which we may make commission from.

 Long Stay Apartments

-Rentals tend to be for a minimum of six months and require a deposit as well as proof of person and reference.
+Rentals last for at least six months and require a deposit, proof of person, and reference.

 Check out Zoopla and CityLets for more.